krzhu/abcRL/README.md

 --------
 Reinforcement learning for logic synthesis.

-This is the source codes for our paper "Exploring Logic Optimizations with Reinforcement Learning and Graph Convolutional Network", published at 2nd ACM/IEEE Workshop on Machine Learning for CAD (MLCAD) .
+This is the source codes for our paper "Exploring Logic Optimizations with Reinforcement Learning and Graph Convolutional Network", published at 2nd ACM/IEEE Workshop on Machine Learning for CAD (MLCAD), Nov.
+2020.

 The authors include [Keren Zhu](https://krzhu.github.io), Mingjie Liu, Hao Chen, Zheng Zhao and David Z. Pan.